adsi1407/PragmaCatBreeds/CONTRIBUTING.md

 - **Domain Layer**: Pure business logic, no external dependencies
 - **Infrastructure Layer**: External integrations (API, cache, database)
 - **Presentation Layer**: UI logic and state management

+**Test Organization**: Apply the Common Closure Principle to test doubles - organize mocks by their change frequency and the components they serve.
+See [Test Organization Principles](module/infrastructure/test/TEST_ORGANIZATION.md) for detailed guidelines.

 See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed guidelines.